Planning a visit to a Palm Beach County-operated park? Check out these tips to help make your visit a happy, healthy one.

 - Wear a wide-brimmed hat and sunglasses.

-- Wear flip-flops or shoes when walking on sand.
+- Wear flip-flops or shoes when walking on sand to avoid burning your feet.

-Hundreds of animal species call our parks home.
+Our parks are home to hundreds of animal species.
 From birds and tortoises to bobcats and alligators, every animal plays an important role in each ecosystem.
 Disturbing these animals may harm them and their ecosystems, yourself and the people around you.
 Please maintain a safe distance and don’t approach animals when you encounter them.

-The parks department discourages feeding wildlife because it reduces animals’ natural fear of humans and could create safety issues.
+The parks department discourages feeding wildlife because it reduces animals’ foraging skills and their natural fear of humans, and it could create safety issues.
 Please notice signs in many of our parks denoting safety recommendations for areas that may be home to alligators.

 See our blog for a video on coexisting with our parks’ animals.

-The parks department makes it easy to explore our natural areas with park and trail maps.
-Veering off into areas not meant for exploration may disturb animals and plants and could pose a safety risk to you and your family.
+We make it easy to explore our natural areas with park and trail maps.
+Veering off into areas not meant for exploration may disturb animals and plants and could pose a safety risk to your family.
 Please observe these areas from the designated trails and paths, using maps and guides for assistance.

-As the saying goes, #pbcParks asks that you “take nothing but pictures, leave nothing by footprints, kill nothing but time” to fully enjoy our parks.
+As the saying goes, #pbcParks asks that you “take nothing but pictures, leave nothing but footprints, kill nothing but time” to fully enjoy our parks.

-Bibi Baksh is PR specialist for Palm Beach County Parks and Recreation Department.
+Bibi Baksh is public relations specialist for Palm Beach County Parks and Recreation Department.